StressOverflow/robot_with_ds4_controller/README.md

 ## Importat notes

 - **This package was only tested with an original DS4 Controller via USB.
 Bluetooth was not tested.
 DS4 Compatible Controllers were not tested either.**
+- The controller rumble function temporary fails if multiple events try to activate it in a short period of time.

 ## Future improvements ✔️